gabrieljablonski/dgg-chat/README.md

 Each handler receives a specific type of message, defined in the [`messages`](./dgg_chat/messages/_messages.py) module.
 To register an event handler, you must use one of the decorators listed in the [Event Types and Their Respective Handlers](#event-types-and-their-respective-handlers) section.
+All handlers are also synchronous, that is, a handler will only be called after the previous one finished its work.
+Asynchronous support might be implemented in the future.

 A simple example can be found under the [`DGGChat`](#dggchat) section.
 More details can be found in the [`example.py`](./example.py) file.